Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

-This statement highlights how clinical data can remain opaque to those who lack clinical training and knowledge, despite these non-clinical experts being tasked with understanding and using such data to develop computational models.
-Additionally, the types of multimodal data that clinicians curate via telehealth bring added challenges for AI teams for data processing.
-In addition to working on the spreadsheets provided by clinicians, AI expert P11 worked with his research team and developed a video annotation that extracts
+Dealing with different types of multimodal data that clinicians curate via telehealth bring added challenges for AI teams for data processing.
+For example, another technical participant P11 who also worked with P5 in Case 1 described how the research team developed a video annotation tool that extracts raw audio data (mp3 format) from the clinician video telehealth sessions:

-\begin{quote} \textit{"Raw data from the clinician session (mp3 format).
-When we use the tool we need another JSON format of machine generated transcription that could be acquired using the release code.
+\begin{quote} \textit{"When we use the tool we need another JSON format of machine generated transcription that could be acquired using the release code.
 Using the AI large language models (LLMs), these are the raw machine generated.
 After we use these tools to generate machine generated data, we generate a CSV/JSON file."} \end{quote}

+From an AT perspective, data serve as a crucial \textit{object} of shared activity but become embedded in distinct professional contexts (i.e., communities, division of labor, and tools).
+A technical expert acts as a \textit{subject} who adopts computational frameworks (the \textit{tools}) to transform clinical data (\textit{object}) into model inputs.
+After establishing a technical data taxonomy and finishing the data transformation based on the taxonomy, technical experts proceed with designing and refining predictive algorithms, such as to classify patient observations or predict clinical decision-making.
+Technical experts usually evaluate these algorithms with quantitative metrics such as accuracy, recall, and precision, and provide performance reports back to the clinical team.